walmartlabs/concord-website/docs/processes-v1/resources.md

 Concord loads the root `concord.yml` first and subsequently looks for the resources paths under the `resources` section.

-The following resources configuration causes all flows to be loaded loaded from the `myConcordStuff` folder instead of the default `concord` folder using the pattern `./concord/**/*.yml`.
+The following resources configuration causes all flows to be loaded from the `myFlows` folder instead of the default `concord` folder using the pattern `./concord/**/*.yml`.

 ```yaml